LiLuo086/customer-churn-analysis/README.md

 Source: [Databel Telecom Customer Churn Dataset](https://www.kaggle.com/datasets/muftau/investigating-customer-churn)

-The dataset contains ~7,000 customer records with demographic, account, and usage details.
+The dataset contains 6,687 customer records with customer status, demographic, contract information, and subscription details.

+The metadata about this dataset is stored in the file `metadata.xlsx`.

 ## Methodology